Advanced Customization

 trainer.train()

-trained_model = trainer.best # get best model
+trained_model = trainer.best # Get the best model

-You can add callbacks to monitor and modify the training process in Ultralytics YOLO11 DetectionTrainer.
-For instance, here's how you can add a callback to log model weights after every training epoch:
+.
+Here's how to add a callback to log model weights after every training epoch:

 from ultralytics.models.yolo.detect import DetectionTrainer

-# callback to upload model weights
+# Callback to upload model weights

 def log_model(trainer):